Çorlulu Ali Pasha

-Çorlulu Damat Ali Pasha (c.
+Çorlulu Ali Pasha (c.
 1670 in Çorlu – 1711 in Lesbos) was an Ottoman grand vizier who held the office from 1706 to 1710.

 Early life and career

 As his surname indicates, Ali was born in Çorlu in c.
 1670, the son of a peasant or barber.
 His handsome appearance and intelligence led to his adoption by a member of the court under Sultan Ahmed II (r.
 1691–1695).
 This opened the way to the Galata Palace School, and eventually the Inner Service of the palace itself.
 Ali rose quickly, from seferli oda to the post of Silahdar Agha (chief sword-bearer) under Mustafa II (r.
 1695–1703).

 As Silahdar Agha, Çorlulu Ali advanced his office's standing and power considerably: from the Kizlar Agha he assumed the role of intermediary between the Grand Vizier and the Sultan, and from the Kapi Agha he took over control of the palace pages, the iç oğlans.
 Ali was also charged with reordering the hierarchy of the entire Inner Service.

 At the beginning of the revolt known as the Edirne event in 1703, he was dismissed due to the intrigues of the Grand Vizier Rami Mehmed Pasha and the influential Sheikh-ul-Islam, Hacı Feyzullah Efendi, although he acquired the rank of vizier.
 However, after Mustafa II's overthrow, Sultan Ahmed III (r.
 1703–1730) appointed Çorlulu Ali as a "vizier of the dome" (kubbe vezir, i.e., a member of the Imperial Council).
 He was briefly appointed as the beylerbey (governor-general) of Tripoli (modern Lebanon) in 1704, but quickly returned to Istanbul and resumed his position as "vizier of the dome".